helloItIsThomas/Interactive-Resume-01/DEVLOG.md

 # Dev Log

-### implemented adsr tracker in a way that is probably good enough
+### removed adsr tracker stuff, and moved it to a new branch called adsrAdd-01